 Adam Shostack & friends is the successor to both the Emergent Chaos blog and the New School of Information Security blog.
-Set up for different purposes, over time, they converged.
-Archives for both are maintained here.
+Set up for different purposes, over time they converged.
+Archives for both blogs are maintained here, and below you’ll find the “about” pages from each.

 Emergent Chaos is a group blog on security, privacy, liberty, and economics.
 We declared ourselves the Emergent Chaos jazz combo here.